JaeS-Lee/Toxicology-data-analysis-using-R-Phenotype-/01.Comparison between control - exposed groups/README.md

 # Comparison between control - exposed groups

 This code focuses on analyzing phenotype data between control - exposed groups.

+Barplots are used for visualization of the dataset

 Due to the dataset's property, in detail cells with less frequency than 5 is more than 20% of the total cells, we cannot use chi-squared test because this is the precondition of the analysis.
-Instead, we use Fisher's exact test
+Instead, we use Fisher's exact test using [RVAideMemoire R package](https://cran.r-project.org/web/packages/RVAideMemoire/index.html).